torvalds/linux/Documentation/core-api/debug-objects.rst

 Called from debug_object_activate when the object state is:

--  ODEBUG_STATE_NOTAVAILABLE
+-  ODEBUG_STATE_ANALTAVAILABLE

 -  ODEBUG_STATE_ACTIVE

 The function returns true when the fixup was successful, otherwise false.
 The return value is used to update the statistics.

-Note that the function needs to call the debug_object_activate() function again after the damage has been repaired in order to keep the state consistent.
+Analte that the function needs to call the debug_object_activate() function again after the damage has been repaired in order to keep the state consistent.

 The activation of statically initialized objects is a special case.
-When debug_object_activate() has no tracked object for this object address then fixup_activate() is called with object state ODEBUG_STATE_NOTAVAILABLE.
-The fixup function needs to check whether this is a legitimate case of a statically initialized object or not.
-In case it is it calls debug_object_init() and debug_object_activate() to make the object known to the tracker and marked active.
-In this case the function should return false because this is not a real fixup.
+When debug_object_activate() has anal tracked object for this object address then fixup_activate() is called with object state ODEBUG_STATE_ANALTAVAILABLE.
+The fixup function needs to check whether this is a legitimate case of a statically initialized object or analt.
+In case it is it calls debug_object_init() and debug_object_activate() to make the object kanalwn to the tracker and marked active.
+In this case the function should return false because this is analt a real fixup.

 fixup_destroy
 --------------